Hamburg, the Green Metropolis on the Elbe

 For the people from Hamburg being close to the nature means a plus of life quality: Parks with little woods and lakes are constantly interrupting urban areas and imposing trees are lining the streets everywhere.
 Numerous canals are winding their way through the city and on their banks the nature is spreading.
 From the central station it's not far to the lush greens around the Alster lake.
 Just a few kilometres from the port up the Elbe river at Falkensteiner Ufer are steep slopes leading into natural beaches.

 Nature reserves and park areas are part of a long strategy of implementing greens that goes back to the year 1914.
-In 100 years of Hamburgs park history - last year the milestone birthday was celebrated - the number of greens has been increased tenfold by the authority for horticulture, from 200 to 3000 hectare.
+In over 100 years of Hamburgs park history the number of greens has been increased tenfold by the authority for horticulture, from 200 to 3000 hectare.
 From the beginning the design of the areas closesely to the nature was visionary like the both biggest parks of the Hanseatic City - the Altonaer Volkspark and the Winterhuder Stadtpark- Show.
 The Ohlsdorfer Friedhof, final resting place of many popular personalities, counts with ist rich flora and fauna as the biggest park cemetary of the world.

 Sustainable Urban Development

 Today Hamburg takes up on this pioneering role in the sustainable urban development with up-to-date concepts.
 In the year 2011 Hamburg even won the title "Environment Capital of Europe".
 The city at the Elbe works on the ambitioned goal to reduce the co2 emissions about 80 percent until 2050.
-The city focuses on resource-sparing growth at the inner-city developmen through winning back industrial areas and fallow land for the citizens: In case of the Hamburg HafenCity, the biggest inner-city building project in Europe, the city is exploiting 157 hectare of the old port area in the inner-city center for the urban development - since 2015 apartments for 12,000 and offices for 45,000 people have been built.
+The city focuses on resource-sparing growth at the inner-city developmen through winning back industrial areas and fallow land for the citizens: In case of the Hamburg HafenCity, the biggest inner-city building project in Europe, the city is exploiting 157 hectare of the old port area in the inner-city center for the urban development.
 Many buildings won a price for their sustainable architecture.

 Green Citizen Visions